swatijain3103/Login_Errors/README.md

 # Login_Errors

-I have created another login form with different validation
+I have created another login form with different validation in React.js

 In this project user would see below validations on submitting the form: